Irantwomiles/mintaio-web/README.md

   * Quick Add upcoming hyped mints.
 ###Wallets
   * Allow for even distribution of funds.
-  * Add better error messages for wallets.
   * Rename wallets
 ###OpenSea
   * OpenSea bidder
   * OpenSea quick task
-  * Better UI for the tasks
-  * Option to lower floor price automatically.
   * Option to auto list sniped listing.
 ###Mint Bot
   * There is a bug when delete a tasks in a group or when delete a group with some tasks.